Here is a way of improving Morse Code proficiency at speeds above 25 wpm.

 for training sequences of two words.

-Sequences are separated by pauses of eight
+Sequences are separated by pauses of about 11 seconds:

 And here is a short sample speech–file